-I am a qualified counsellor and psychotherapist with experience in the voluntary sector, schools and GP surgeries.
+I am a qualified counsellor and psychotherapist with experience in private practice, the voluntary sector, schools and GP surgeries.

 I offer both short and long-term counselling.
-During the initial assessment we can explore your goals and if you decide to go ahead we can focus on specific current issues, or alternatively we can consider your life experiences and how they relate to the present.
+During the initial assessment we can explore your goals and the issues on which you want to focus, and consider your life experiences and how they relate to the present.
 Regular joint reviews of how the work is going can ensure your priorities are central.

 My approach is balanced and flexible, with a constructive and realistic understanding of life's difficulties.
 Whether the focus be current problems or a trauma, lack or wound from the past, my collaborative style can enable you to deepen your understanding and acceptance of yourself and to access your own resources to facilitate growth and change.

 Seeking counselling may not be easy, but exploring the aspects of ourselves which lie under the surface of everyday life - why we think, feel and behave as we do, what has shaped us and what we need to feel content, fulfilled or motivated, what our choices may mean and what our resources are - can abundantly reward the effort.